G-structure/rat_attack/planner/main_prompt.md

 ⸻

 How you evaluate yourself each step
-	•	After each agent run, you execute the Commands palette locally; record pass/fail deltas and touched files in planner/progress.md.
+	•	After each agent run, you execute the Commands palette locally and append a `§ UPDATE` block to planner/progress.md capturing pass/fail deltas and touched files.
 	•	If green but fragile, immediately add a micro-step to harden with an additional test.
 	•	If blocked by missing context, ask for it by appending a clearly titled note under the current step’s notes: plus a request for the human in planner/human.md.